almenscorner/IntuneCD/README.md

 # Exciting news 📣
 The front end for IntuneCD has now been released.
 Check it out [here](https://github.com/almenscorner/intunecd-monitor)

+## What's new in 1.1.4
+- Bugfix where filters was not able to be updated with new values
+- Bugfix where notification templates was not able to be updated with new values
+- Update to how management intents are compared for diffs.
+Before there was a small chance it compared the wrong definitionId

 ## What's new in 1.1.3
 - Added backup and update of Enrollment Status Page
 - Configurations are now documented in alphabetical order